Ditch the hose nose and sleep in any position you want

 The Dream Family Philips sleep apnea platform was designed with your needs in mind.
 Our DreamWear system of masks has a unique, in-frame air-flow and innovative air tube connection at the top of the head, giving you greater freedom of movement throughout the night and a more comfortable sleeping experience.

-Fact: CPAP devices have different features, including fixed or variable pressure, pressure relief technology and humidification.
+CPAP, Auto CPAP, and Bi-PAP devices have different features, including fixed variable or variable pressure, pressure relief technology and humidification.